Child safety experts say the combination of winter coats and car seats is dangerous for children

-Winter coats and car seats are a dangerous combination because winter jackets prevent children from being properly and safely secured in a car seat because the jacket gives the false impression that a child is actually secured.
+Winter coats and car seats are a dangerous combination because heavy jackets prevent children from being properly and safely secured because the jacket gives the false impression that a child is actually secured.

 SafeRide4Kids explains this point well in its “Winter Coats and Car Seats” article:

 “During a crash all the material of a bulky winter coat or those comfy thick sleeping bag like aftermarket products or other bundling products will compress making the harness straps too loose on the child.
 When the harness straps are not snug on the child, they don’t do their job of helping the child come to a gentle stop during a crash.
 It’s possible the straps could even be so loose the child slip through the straps and come out of the child restraint.”